mr-pointing/website/content/posts/Day 31 - Summary.md

 -------------------------------------------------------------------------------

 I can't believe I worked on this project for 30 days.
 The growth has been fantastic, and I should be proud of all that I was able to accomplish.
 If this is true, why do I feel a pit in my stomach when I think about this project?
-If I did such a good job, why do I feel like such shit?
+If I did such a good job, why do I feel like such crap?

 To be honest, the more I worked on this the more I understood why it takes teams of people to produce applications.
 I know there are gurus out there who can solo develop their ideas, but wow I never realized how *not* like that I am.
 I enjoyed every part of the development process, yet the more I saw of the road ahead of me to actually make this usable?
 That is what really scared me.